-I don’t want to only show the highlight reel of my life, so I thought it would be fun to share behind-the-scenes stories from some of my best travel photos on Instagram.
+I don’t want to only show the highlight reel of my life, so I thought it would be fun to share my behind-the-scenes stories from some of my best travel photos on Instagram!

 Oh, The Things I Will Do For a Photo

 Safety when traveling and taking photos is my number one priority and the last thing I want to do is promote reckless behavior or trespassing.
 I actually don’t get as close to the edge of cliffs as many people do because trying to get an epic photo is not worth losing my life over.